gleechi/gleechi.github.io/pages/1.0.0/unity/unity_component_myvirtualgrasp.md

 In the majority of use cases only one primary sensor is used.

-As you can see in MyVirtualGrasp, **Sensors** is a list in the interface.
-The first sensor element is listed as **Element 0**.
-All of the sensor elements will share the same interface, so in the descriptions below, we will focus on the importance of each element for each Sensor.

-#### Profile
+#### Controller Profile

 {% include image.html file="unity/unity_vg_ec_unityxrhand_1_0_0.png" alt="VG Controller profile in Unity." caption="VG Controller profile as scriptable object in Unity." %}

-Through controller profiles (which are ScriptableObjects), you are able to configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as UnityXR (e.g. supporting Quest), LeapMotion, Mouse, and others.
+In each Sensor Setup, _Profile_ option allows you to select the "controller profile" (which are ScriptableObjects) for that sensor (primary or secondary).
+You are able to configure a number of controller-related settings and thereyby allow you to quickly switch between different controller inputs, such as UnityXR (e.g. supporting Quest), LeapMotion, Mouse, and others.
 A number of common VG_ControllerProfile are part of the VG SDK and you can find them in __Resources/VG_ControllerProfiles__.
 Elements of each VG_ControllerProfile are explained in this table:

 <!--{% include image.html file="unity/unity_vg_sensor.png" alt="Sensor configuration options in Unity." caption="Sensor configuration options in Unity." %}-->